kaisenlinux/manpages-dev/category/Scanner/mtr.md

               Use this option to tell mtr to use the xml output format.
 This format is better suited for automated processing of the measurement results.

        -t, --curses
               Use this option to force mtr to use the curses based terminal interface (if available).
 In case the list of hops exceeds the height of your terminal, you can use the  +  and  - keys to scroll up and down half a page.

               Ctrl-L clears spurious error messages that may overwrite other parts of the display.

        --displaymode MODE
-              Use this option to select the initial display mode: 0 (default) selects statistics, 1 selects the stripchart without latency information,  and  2  se‐ lects the stripchart with latency information.
+              Use  this  option to select the initial display mode: 0 (default) selects statistics, 1 selects the stripchart without latency information, and 2 selects the stripchart with la‐ tency information.

        -g, --gtk
               Use this option to force mtr to use the GTK+ based X11 window interface (if available).
 GTK+ must have been available on the system when mtr was built for this  to  work.
 See the GTK+ web page at ⟨http://www.gtk.org/⟩ for more information about GTK+.

        -l, --raw
               Use the raw output format.
 This format is better suited for archival of the measurement results.
 It could be parsed to be presented into any of the other display methods.

               Example of the raw output format:
               h 0 10.1.1.1